 Figure 1 shows a graphical representation of this solution.
 The solution seems quite intuitive: the simplex method seems to have found quite a greedy solution, placing the most valuable cargo in the "best" cargo hold, proceeding with less valuable cargos and "worse" cargo holds once either the filling constraints of the hold are reached or we run out of our most valuable cargo left.

 It is notable that weight limits are reached before space limits, but in hindsight it is a quite likely scenario for a cargo plane.
-This problem has quite realistic data, as the total weight limit (82 tonnes) matches almost exactly the designed load capacity of a cargo variant Boeing 747 (81.6 tonnes1).
+This problem has quite realistic data, as the total weight limit (82 tonnes) matches almost exactly the designed load capacity of a cargo variant Boeing 747 (81.6 tonnes).

 Figure 1: Solution to the Cargo Airplane as an histogram of tonnes loaded per cargo hold per cargo type.
 Y-axis is the amount tonnes loaded, X-axis is the cargo hold where the cargo should be loaded, bar color is the cargo type loaded.

 4. Cycling and Degeneracy [15 points]

 Consider now the following simple problem:

-$$\max z = 3x_1 + 4x_2,$$ s.t. $4x_1 + 3x_2 \le 12$ $4x_1 + x_2 \le 8$ $4x_1 + 2x_2 \le 8$ $x_1, x_2 \ge 0.$ 1Source: Wikipedia at https://en.wikipedia.org/wiki/Boeing_747#Background 4.1.
+$$\max z = 3x_1 + 4x_2,$$

+s.t. $4x_1 + 3x_2 \le 12$

+$4x_1 + x_2 \le 8$

+$4x_1 + 2x_2 \le 8$

+$x_1, x_2 \ge 0.$

+&lt;sup>1Source: Wikipedia at https://en.wikipedia.org/wiki/Boeing\747#Background

+4.1.
 Create a script exercise4.m which uses the simplex method implemented above to solve this problem.
 Do you achieve convergence within the maximum number of iterations (given by the maximum number of possible basic solutions)?
-Do you notice any strange behaviour? (hint: check, e.g., the indices of the entering and departing variables) The MATLAB implementation for this problem can be found under file exercise4.m in the resources folder (i.e. Project_6_Claudio_Maggioni/).
-The simplex method implementation for this problem fails with an error in the simpleSolve iterative method.
-The error message is "Incorrect loop, more iterations than the number of basic solutions".
+Do you notice any strange behaviour? (hint: check, e.g., the indices of the entering and departing variables)

+The MATLAB implementation for this problem can be found under file exercise4.m in the resources folder (i.e. Project\6\Claudio\Maggioni/).

+The simplex method implementation for this problem fails with an error in the auxiliary problem initialization.
+The error message is "The original LP problem does not admit a feasible solution".
 This error message appears when the simplex method does not converge in the expected maximum number of iterations.
-The large number of iterations (11 before forced termination) is caused by an "oscillation" or vicious cycle of swap operations between matrix B and matrix D. This oscillation is cause by the fact that entering and departing variable indexes do not change, and stay fixed at values 1 and 3 from the second iteration onwards.
-This causes an unnecessary continuous oscillation between two solutions that are equally not optimal (optCheck = 1) according to the simplex algorithm definition, terminating the simplex algorithm algorithm abnormally after too many iterations.
+The large number of iterations (793 before forced termination) is caused by an "oscillation" or vicious cycle of swap operations between matrix B and matrix D. This oscillation is cause by the fact that entering and departing variable indexes do not change, and stay fixed at values 6 and 4 from the second iteration onwards.
+This causes an unnecessary continuous oscillation between two solutions that are equally not optimal (z = 28) according to the auxiliary problem definition, terminating the auxiliary algorithm abnormally after too many iterations.

 4.2.
 Look at the number of constraints and at the number of unknowns: what can you notice about the underlying system of equations?
 Represent them graphically and try to use this information to explain the behaviour of your solver in the previous point.

 In figure 2 lies a graphical representation of this linear programming problem.

-The anomaly in the feasability region of this problem is that its perimeter has triangular shape, and it is made up only of one constraint other than the trivial positivity constraints at the axes (i.e. the constraints different from $4x + 2y \leq 8$ do not make a difference in the feasability region).
-The system has 2 variables and 3 constraints, other than the positivity checks on the variables.
-But, for what said above, 2 out of the three constraints are useless and thus make the feasibility region defined like a 1-condition problem.
-This lack of "useful" condition may cause a ill-defined set of constraints that could produce two equally "good" not-optimal solutions, thus causing the infinite loop in the simplex algorithm.
+The anomaly in the feasability region of this problem is that its perimeter has triangular shape, and it is made up only of one constraint other than the trivial positivity constraints at the axes (i.e. the constraints different from $4x + 2y \le 8$ do not make a difference in the feasability region).